paoloironhack/project-1/README.md

 - Be one of your previous passwords
 - Not a keyboard pattern

-## Workflow

-!!!
-INSERT LINK FOR WORKFLOW !!!

 ## Organization
-To organize my work I created a kanban board and split the work that need to be done into mulitple Tasks.
+To organize my work I created a kanban board and split the work that need to be done into multiple tasks.
 Link to Kanban board can be found bellow in the Links Section.

 #### Repository structure: